-If you will be an international student at The Hague University of Applied Sciences (THUAS) starting February 2019, the information on this page will help you to prepare for your stay in The Netherlands.
-You can read about what to bring and how we will guide you through the arrival formalities in The Netherlands.
+If you will be an international student at The Hague University of Applied Sciences (THUAS) starting September 2020, the information on this page will help you to prepare for your stay in the Netherlands.
+You can read about what to bring and how we will guide you through the arrival formalities in the Netherlands.

-We offer a free of charge Pick-up Service if you arrive at Schiphol Amsterdam Airport in August.
+We offer a free of charge Pick-up Service if you arrive at Schiphol Amsterdam Airport.
+This will only be offered on the 19th of August 2020, the exact time will be announced soon.
 A THUAS Student Ambassador will pick you up at Schiphol Amsterdam Airport and drop you off right at your doorstep in The Hague.
 Please note that if your accommodation is outside The Hague we can only take you as far as THUAS main building but you can travel further by yourself from there.
-If you have booked DUWO accommodation you will receive the key to your room at the airport.
-Please note that keys for rooms offered by any housing-agency other than DUWO must be arranged by yourself.
 The Pick-up Service is operated by the International Office in cooperation with a team of welcoming, well-informed current international students of THUAS.

 Information session on arrival formalities

 During your introduction week, the International Office will host a presentation.
 In just 30 minutes we will tell you all there is to know about the final bits of paper work to take care of.
 You will also receive a personal package for each student with appointment letters and necessary information which will save you a lot of time filling out forms.

 Immigration Day (Residence Permit, and Municipality registration)